 A standard photo taken on my iPhone is 4032px x 3024px and 2.63MB (2630 KB).
 So, way too large both size and filesize wise for my blog.

 The absolute worst thing you can do is upload photos directly from your DSLR or iPhone/smartphone without resizing/optimizing them.

-Remember that one of the reasons we are optimizing our images is to improve site speed.
+Remember that one of the reasons we optimize our images is to improve site speed.
 Want to test your site speed?
-This is the site I use (provided by Google):
+This is the site I use (provided by Google).

 If you know me, you know that one of my biggest pet peeves when reading blogs is (a) lack of social sharing buttons and (b) no pinnable image.
-Remember that social sharing is a SEO ranking factor.
+Remember that social sharing is an SEO ranking factor.
 You want people to not only read your post(s) but share them.
 Make it easy for people to do so.
-Social sharing buttons, pinnable images, click to tweet – all of them are super easy to do and can make a HUGE difference.
+Social sharing buttons, pinnable images, click to tweet – all of these things are super easy to do and can make a HUGE difference.